brandonmarshal/lsx-demo-theme/logs/week49/logs-week48-day2.md

 ---

+**LS-2341** — Phase 4: Rationalize the is-style Layer `[Done]`

+-   **Final review pass on PR #24 before merge:** reviewed all Copilot/CodeRabbit findings across the PR's full history, verified each against current code; 7 genuinely valid and fixed — restored a dropped `spacing.blockGap` on the Work archive discuss-project columns, moved `.ls-card__icon-shell`'s static padding onto its 5 consumer instances as inline attributes, filed LS-2640 for a pre-existing footer social-icon accessibility gap, removed a stray unrecognized key from `.coderabbit.yml`, and moved 2 non-motion rules out of their motion-only animation partials
+-   **Architecture correction:** Button Secondary and Link Arrow Accent found still loading via the global `animations.css` bundle despite being used in ordinary content patterns, not just sitewide chrome — pulled both into their own standalone bundles (`button-secondary.scss`, `links.scss`), matching the existing pattern for the other 8 structural bundles
+-   Cleaned up stray Playwright output left in the working tree from a branch switch
+-   Confirmed zero merge conflicts, clean fast-forward mergeable state; `build:css`, `lint:json`, `php -l` all pass clean
+-   **PR #24 merged to `develop`** — reviewed and approved by Zared beforehand

+---

+**LS-2615** — Phase 2: Rationalize animations.css Contents `[Done]`

+-   PR #20 (Playwright) and PR #24 (this cleanup work) both reviewed and approved by Zared, then merged to `develop` — both branches now fully complete

+---

 **LS-2335** — Set Up Playwright Testing + Generic Assertion Helpers `[In Progress]`

 -   Renamed PR #20 to reflect full scope: "Add Playwright testing: generic assertions, standing regression suite, and BugHerd auto-logging"